gvwilson/thirdbit/src/fiction/iffy/index.md

 *Plink.*
 A pebble bounced off the boulder.

-Benício let his breath out in a long whoosh.
+Ignacio let his breath out in a long whoosh.
 "I know cross-country ain't your thing," he started.